Journal of translational medicine [electronic resource]

 CONCLUSIONS: Treatment with UCMSC intravenous infusions for subjects with MS is safe, and potential therapeutic benefits should be further investigated.
 Trial registration ClinicalTrials.gov NCT02034188.
 Registered Jan 13, 2014. https://clinicaltrials.gov/ct2/show/NCT02034188.

 Neurosciences (Brain & Spine)

 Riordan, Neil H; Morales, Isabela; Fernández, Giselle; Allen, Nicole; Fearnot, Neal E; Leckrone, Michael E; Markovich, Dedra Jones; Mansfield, Darla; Avila, Dorita; Patel, Amit N; Kesari, Santosh; and Paz Rodriguez, Jorge, "Clinical feasibility of umbilical cord tissue-derived mesenchymal stem cells in the treatment of multiple sclerosis."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 255.